Transcription

 You see, we also have leek vinaigrette.
 This is a classic French bistro starter.
 Leeks are this vegetable and we have a vinaigrette.
 It's a mixture of oil, vinegar and seasoning.

 In the menu, you can see that there is both a bouillon and a velouté.
-In French menus, you'll also see the word soupe or potage.
+On menus in France, you'll also see the word soupe or potage.

 Let me explain the difference, because it can be a bit confusing.
 A soup is pretty much the same thing.